2002 Austrian Grand Prix: Team orders

 Although they have been part of the history of Formula One since its very beginning and continuing into the 21st century, being a team sport, Ferrari's use of team orders to determine the finishing order overshadowed the race.
 Reuters cited it as the most "particularly blatant" application of team orders applied to favour one driver over another since Coulthard relinquished first position to his McLaren teammate Mika Häkkinen in the final lap of the 1997 European Grand Prix to comply with a team agreement.
-Incidently, the following race would see a further manipulation, as Coulthard would move over again to allow Hakkinen past with three laps remaining in order to follow through on a gentleman's agreement.
+Incidentally, the following race would see a further manipulation, as Coulthard would move over again to allow Hakkinen past with three laps remaining in order to follow through on a gentleman's agreement.
 This and other team orders during the season, such as the 1998 Belgian Grand Prix, prompted some discussions about the issue but did not lead to any ban; in both cases, Coulthard and Barrichello decided to slowdown only at the last moments of the final lap, which made it even more controversial, and Coulthard also allegedly received threats over the radio in 1997 five years prior.
 Ferrari were heavily condemned by fans on the internet, some members of the Formula One community, the world press, and Brazilian president Fernando Henrique Cardoso.
 (Note: An Italian online betting company and the Swedish public lottery Svenska Spel paid out those who bet on Barrichello to win the Grand Prix.)
 Despite being a supporter of Ferrari and Michael Schumacher, Australian commentator Darrell Eastlake argued that it was the "most bloody disgraceful thing I've ever seen in my life" and Schumacher "should have had the balls to move aside and let Barrichello win".
 Some Formula One figures held different views, including the Williams pair of Montoya and Ralf Schumacher, as well as Irvine, who all stated their belief Michael Schumacher should not be apportioned blame for winning the Grand Prix through team orders.
 Jody Scheckter (the 1979 Formula One World Champion) and Ron Dennis defended Ferrari's application of team orders as a means of enhancing Michael Schumacher's position in the championship.